-The Group's income producing portfolio comprises 156 operating assets (having a total GLA of 1.2 million sqm) with a market valuation of €2.2 billion as at 31 December 2012.
+The Group's income producing portfolio comprises 153 operating assets (having a total GLA of 1.3 million sqm) with a market valuation of $\notin 2.5$ billion as at 30 June 2014.

-Twenty eight of Atrium's assets are shopping centres, twelve of which offer over 30,000 sqm of GLA, while the other 16 offer between 10,000 sqm and 30,000 sqm of GLA.
-The 128 remaining assets are leased to a variety of retailers ranging from food anchors to do-it-yourself ("DIY") stores and electronics shops.
-Substantially all of these 28 shopping centres are anchored by supermarkets, hypermarkets or local convenience stores, reflecting the focus of the Group on the daily necessities of the consumer.
+As at 30 June 2014, 31 of Atrium's assets are retail properties and shopping centres, 17 of which offer over 30,000 sqm of GLA, while the other 14 offer between 10,000 sqm and 30,000 sqm of GLA.
+The 122 remaining assets are leased to a variety of retailers ranging from food anchors to do-it-yourself ("DIY") stores and electronics shops.
+Substantially all of these 31 retail properties and shopping centres are anchored by supermarkets, hypermarkets or local convenience stores, reflecting the focus of the Group on the daily necessities of the consumer.
 The Group distinguishes non-retail space, which includes logistics and industrial storage space, as well as office space, from retail space.
 Retail units attract better pricing than non-retail rental units whose turnover generation is considered by the Group as incremental to retail.
-Approximately 142,000 sqm of the total 1.2 million sqm of GLA of the Group's portfolio of Standing Investments constitutes non-retail space, representing 69,000 sqm of office space attached to shopping centres and 73,000 sqm of other space.
+Of the total 1.3 million sqm of GLA of the Group's portfolio of Standing Investments, approximately 241,000 sqm constitutes non-retail space such as office space and storage units within the Group's shopping centres.